-Safe access is essential for maintenance inspections.
-Guidance on the provision and arrangement of access for slope maintenance that is safe for maintenance personnel, visually pleasing and where necessary, secure against trespassers, is given in GEO Report No. 136 entitled "Guidelines on Safe Access for Slope Maintenance" (Lam et al, 2003).
+Compliance with safety regulations should be considered when evaluating the adequacy of access and recommendations should be made, where appropriate, as part of the Engineer Inspections for Maintenance (see Section 3.2 and Appendix F).
+Guidance on the provision and arrangement of access for slope maintenance that is safe for maintenance personnel, visually pleasing and where necessary, secure against trespassers, is given in GEO Report No. 136 entitled "Guidelines on Safe Access for Slope Maintenance" (Lam et al., 2003).
 Some examples of typical access arrangements for the inspection and maintenance of slopes and retaining walls are given in Plate 3.2.